-I believe boxing is one of the best workout technique to get a fit body.
-It works all your muscles, help to burn fat and develops your cardio, endurance, and skills.
-Plus, it is more versatile than lifting weights in the gym.
-It is an all in one fitness activity that is so exciting.
+I believe boxing is one of the best workout techniques to get a fit body.
+It works all your muscles, helps burn fat, and develops your cardio, endurance, and skills.
+Plus, it is more exciting than lifting weights in the gym.
+It is an all-in-one fitness activity that is so exciting.

-However, if you want to get the best from boxing, it is not enough to buy a heavy bag and punch it.
+However, if you want to get the best from your boxing program, it is not enough to buy a heavy bag and punch it.
 If that was the case, there were boxers everywhere.
 It is much more complicated than that.
 You should have a well-organized boxing training schedule.

-When you plan your workout routine, you should include the 4 most critical blocks.
-These are strength, skills, endurance and speed.
+When you plan your boxing workouts plan, you should include the four most critical blocks.
+These are strength, skills, endurance, and speed.

-It is evident that you should be strong to beat the opponent or hit the punching bag with power.
-Hence, you should do strength training.
+You should be strong to beat the opponent or hit the punching bag with power.
+Hence, you should do a strength training regimen.

 There are many ways for that.
-You can lift weights, do bodyweight exercises or combine them.
+You can lift weights, do bodyweight exercises, or combine them.
 There is always a debate about if weights are beneficial or bad for boxing.
-Some experts say lifting weight is bad because it slows the fighter.
+Some experts say lifting weight is wrong because it slows the fighter.
 Others say it has a positive impact.

 I think the solution is the combination of weight and bodyweight exercises.
 I do that, and it works well.

-But, keep in mind, that strength training for boxing is not the same as the bodybuilders or the powerlifters do.
-Your aim is not to build huge muscles and extreme strength.
-Hence, it is enough to do fewer sets and exercises, but maybe more reps with lighter weights.
+But, keep in mind that boxing strength training is not the same as bodybuilders or powerlifters do.
+The weight training aims not to build huge muscles and extreme strength by lifting heavy weights.
+Hence, it is enough to do fewer sets and exercises, but maybe more reps (8-15) with medium weights.
 Besides, do not forget to train each muscle group, especially your arms, legs, shoulders, and core muscles.
 Also, include explosive movements in your resistance training, such as plyo jumps.

 Here is a useful video on how to implement strength training in a boxing routine.

 Another crucial part of an effective boxing workout routine is practicing the various techniques.
-As with everything in life you cannot learn anything without continuous training.
+You cannot learn anything without continuous training as with everything in life.

-And, although, boxing seems to be a just a sport where people throw punches and move here and there, it is a very complicated system that requires a lot of practice.
+Although boxing seems to be just a sport where people throw punches and move here and there, it is a very complicated system requiring a lot of practice.

-There are a lot of tutorials online from experts from whom you can learn techniques.
-If you are a total beginner, I recommend you to start with the footwork.
+There are a lot of boxing tutorials online from experts from whom you can learn techniques.
 Also, do not want to learn everything at once.
 Pick one skill and practice that until you get familiar with it.

 My favorite tutorials:

 If you have ever punched a heavy bag for 3 minutes, you know how tiring it is.
-And just imagine, how exhausting it is to survive in the ring for 8 or 12 rounds while you have to attack and protect yourself.
-I respect boxers for their enormous endurance, and that is one of the reasons why I started boxing.
+And just imagine how exhausting it is to survive in the ring for 8 or 12 rounds while you have to attack and protect yourself.
+I respect boxers for their enormous endurance, which is one reason I started boxing.

-So, your workout routine should include many activities that develop your endurance.
-These are mainly various cardio workouts such as jump roping, running, sprinting, cycling or compound exercises such as burpees.
+So, your boxing training routine should include many activities that develop your endurance.
+These are mainly cardio workouts such as jump roping, running, sprinting, cycling, or compound exercises such as burpees.

-To get better stamina have at least 20-minute intervals four times a week, but that depends on your fitness level.
-If you are a newbie start with 5-minute intervals, and as you get better increase the length and the intensity of your drills.
+Have at least 20-minute intervals four times a week to get better stamina, but that depends on your fitness level.
+If you are a newbie, start with 5-minute intervals, and as you get better, increase the length and the intensity of your drills.

-Personally, I prefer high-intensity interval training.
+I prefer high-intensity interval training with boxing training exercises.
 For example, I jog for 1 minute and sprint for 30 seconds, and I do 15 circuits.
 However, there are many types of HIIT you can try.
 This type of workout is also beneficial in reducing body fat.